ORGAN: Object-Centric Representation Learning using Cycle Consistent Generative Adversarial Networks: Conclusion

-\fi This research was supported by ETH Zürich, the Swiss National Science Foundation (SNSF) [project number 10.001.282], and the Swiss Data Science Center (SDSC).
+This research was supported by ETH Zürich, the Swiss National Science Foundation (SNSF) [project number 10.001.282], and the Swiss Data Science Center (SDSC).
 The authors also thank Peter Littlewood and J\'anos V\"or\"os for their continued support.
-S. J. Ihle is supported by the Eric and Wendy Schmidt AI in Science Fellowship, a program of Schmidt Sciences.
+S. J. Ihle is supported by the AI in Science Fellowship, a program of Schmidt Sciences.

 \ifAIAI